KOTHAPALLIRAJASEKHARREDDY/Appliance-Warehouse/README.md

 # Appliance-Warehouse

-This is codebase for the developing Appliance warehouse
+This is codebase for the developing Appliance warehouse.